DuhItsJay/Guild-Chat-Bridge/README.md

 ## What's New

-> This is a summary of what the latest version offers!
+This is a summary of what the latest version offers!

 ## Features

+> Coming Soon

 ## Commands